Bob Whalen

-Bob Whalen (born October 15, 1957) is an American college baseball coach who has been the head coach of Dartmouth since the start of the 1990 season.
-Under him, the Big Green have appeared in two NCAA Tournaments.
+Bob Whalen (born October 15, 1957) is an American college baseball coach who was the head coach of Dartmouth from the start of the 1990 season until the end of the 2025 season.
+Under Whalen, the Big Green appeared in two NCAA tournaments.
 A Maine alumnus, Whalen worked as an assistant coach there from 1982 to 1989.

 Playing career

 Whalen played college baseball under head coach John Winkin at Maine from 1976 to 1979, appearing on the school's 1976 College World Series team.
 His teammates at Maine included Red Sox coach Brian Butterfield, Clemson head coach Jack Leggett, and major leaguer Bert Roberge.

 Coaching career

 Assistant coaching

 After working as a high school coach following graduation, Whalen began his college coaching career prior to the start of the 1982 season as an assistant at Maine.
 He coached at Maine through the end of the 1989 season and was associate head coach for his final three seasons there.
 During his tenure, Maine reached four College World Series.

 While a Maine assistant, Whalen also worked as an American Legion baseball coach and was the head coach of the Cape Cod Baseball League's Chatham Anglers from 1988 to 1989.